Dintero/formatting-inputs/README.md

 # Storybook

 See a list of potential use cases.
-Also handy during development to test multiple permuations of the options in one place.
+Also handy during development to test multiple permutations of the options in one place.

 ```
 yarn storybook